Editor’s note: This post was originally published on 2/19/15 and has been updated for accuracy and comprehension.

-Successful entrepreneurship goes beyond basic leadership qualities.
+Successful leadership goes beyond basic qualities.

 You must venture into the unknown, lead and inspire others in your vision, and establish a functional business structure.